Klrfl/abs-app/README.md

 }
 ```

-An exhaustive list of error messages will be documented soon.
+I will make an exhaustive list of error messages soon.

 ### Auth